 Memories Cafe

-You don’t need to have a connection to the Scouts to come along as we’re part of local history, so please do drop in for a cuppa and a natter, along with the chance to see items from our archive, which link to local and Scouting history.
+You don’t need to have a connection to the Scouts to come along as we’re part of the community and local history, so please do drop in for a cuppa and a natter, along with the chance to see items from our archive, which link to Scouting and local history.
 There’s no cost for our event, it’s a donation.
-We’re a community event, which is also dementia friendly, so there’s no reason not to come along.
+We’re a community event, which is also dementia friendly, so there’s no reason not to drop in.
 We look forward to seeing you.

 Here’s a little bit of background as to why we think the Cafe is important and will become an integral part of our Scout Group: